Loading…

 Marco and Buggy both carry specific tools against the Enel-Nami-Lucy top tier.
 The format will likely compress from eight Tier 2 decks to five or six as OP-16 cards establish new interactions and shift the DON!! ceiling math.

 What is the best deck in OP-15?
-Purple Enel (OP15-058) is the best deck in OP-15 post-ban format with a 67.9% win rate across 8,758 recorded matches.
-His passive limiting opponent DON!! to a maximum of 6 per turn is the most format-warping mechanic in the set.
+Purple Enel (OP15-058) is the best deck in OP-15 post-ban format with a 55.7% win rate across 8,758 recorded matches.
+His passive that caps his own DON!! deck at a maximum of 6, which supercharges a support package built to thrive under that ceiling, is the most format-warping mechanic in the set.
 Blue/Yellow Nami and Red/Blue Lucy are the strongest alternatives.

 Is OP-15 meta expensive to build?
 Purple Enel runs $180-240 to build optimally, with the leader card sitting around $55-75 after the initial price spike.
 Blue/Yellow Nami is cheaper at $120-150 total.
 Red/Blue Lucy lists run $130-180 for a full competitive build.